georgetown-cset/us-multinational-ai-labs/README.md

 # US Multinational AI Labs

-The data in [Multinational-AI-Labs.csv](Multinational-AI-Labs.csv) supports CSET’s paper “Mapping U.S. Multinationals’ Global AI R&D Activity.”
-The data include all AI R&D labs that we were able to locate using public sources for four companies: Facebook, Google, IBM, and Microsoft.
+The data in [Multinational-AI-Labs.csv](Multinational-AI-Labs.csv) supports CSET’s paper “[Mapping U.S. Multinationals’ Global AI R&D Activity](https://cset.georgetown.edu/research/mapping-u-s-multinationals-global-ai-rd-activity/).”
+The data includes all AI R&D labs that we were able to locate using public sources for four companies: Facebook, Google, IBM, and Microsoft.
 The two other companies we analyzed in the paper either do not use “labs” to structure their AI R&D (Amazon) or do not publicly disclose their R&D locations (Apple).

 The dataset contains following variables: